Li-8023/BMI-Calculator/README.md

 # BMI-Calculator
-Design and Implement and iPhone app that
+Design and Implement and iPhone app using swiftui that
 + Read the weight of a person in pounds and height of a person in inches
     - typing the weight and height in text field
     - use slider to represent the height and weight